Battle of Cap-Français (1793): Conclusion

-On 24 June, Galbaud and survivors, numbering several thousand, embarked on the ships the Aeolus and Jupiter and several frigates in the harbor of Cape Town.
+On 24 June, du Fort and survivors, numbering several thousand, embarked on the ships the Aeolus and Jupiter and several frigates in the harbor of Cape Town.
 From there they fled to the United States where they found refuge.

 The Commissioners took possession of the Cap-Français, but the city nicknamed "the Jewel of the West Indies" was five-sixths destroyed.
 Nevertheless, they hoped to win the rallying of rebel slaves, but they were quickly disappointed.
 Some accept but the majority of them have returned to the mountains with their booty.
 Couriers are sent to Jean-François Papillon and Georges Biassou but they refuse to recognize the Republic, they declare themselves royalists and subject of the King of Spain since the King of France had been executed.
 Contacted, Toussaint Louverture refused to rally "republican traitors" and wrote that "the blacks wanted to serve under a king and the King of Spain offered him his protection".